sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

     - The first line means "when ACE uses its Kafka client to connect, use this API key as the password". (**token** is the userID for that password, but it is not used.)
     - The second line means "when ACE refers to the identity _IntSvr::truststorePass_, it will use the password **password**. (**thisispwdfortruststore** is the userID for that password, but it is not used.)
 Note that in the set of configuration files already in directory _/home/student/generateSecret_, **truststorePassword.txt** has already been created, containing the matching value **password**.
     - `Save` your changes and exit the editor.
-1. Sign into the ICP4I namespace and run the tool to generate the Secret.
+1. Take the following steps to sign into the ICP4I namespace and run the tool to generate the Secret:
  - In the Terminal session, execute `sudo cloudctl login`.
  - Provide the password for student: **Passw0rd!**.
  - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
 If a different one is specified, execute `sudo cloudctl logout` and try again.